bredfern/sunflower/content/_index.md

 ---
 header_image: "images/home.webp"
 header_headline: "Sunflower Salon"
-header_subheadline: "Your source for Beauty in West Los Angeles"
+header_subheadline: "We believe in exclusivity and customization for every head of hair... your hair is our art!"
 ---